 Adina Solomon works as a magazine editor at Air Cargo World, a monthly aviation publication in Roswell that serves an international audience.
 At the magazine, she writes stories, edits, and maintains Air Cargo World’s social media accounts.
 Adina also travels as part of her job, going to places such as Miami, Phoenix and Bogota, Colombia to cover stories.

 Chanie Wilson Steinberg is currently a practicing internist at Downtown Decatur Family Medicine.
 She is married to her wonderful husband, Scott, and proud mom to three children, who also attend the Atlanta Jewish Academy.
 Her two younger brothers are also Atlanta Jewish Academy alumni, her mother is a PTA past president, and her father has served on the AJA board.
 She is thrilled to have served on the AJA board since 2012.

-Rabbi Jake Czuper is a member of the Judaic Studies staff at Atlanta Jewish Academy High School.
+Rabbi Jake Czuper is a member of the Judaic Studies staff at Atlanta Jewish Academy Upper School.
 He has rabbinic ordination from Rabbi Yehuda Shmulewitz, Rabbi Eliyahu Soloveitchik, and Rabbi Dr. Bernard Lander of the Lander College for Men.
 While learning and teaching in the Lander College for men, Rabbi Czuper mentored and developed a reputation for giving clear, exciting, thought-provoking lectures that focus on practical aspects in Judaism.
 He has been successful in utilizing his background in psychology and special education to develop a multi-sensory Torah curriculum and integrates research-based methods and technology into the classroom.